gundami/realistic_stamina_mod/README.md

 ### Energy System
 Your energy is a percentage of your maximum stamina.
 You will slowly lose energy the more stamina you use.
 Your energy will reset to 100% when you exit a bed so you do not have to skip the night to regenerate your energy.
+You can also slowly regenerate energy during the day by mounting something like a boat or a horse.
 Be cautious when going for long periods of time without sleeping because your energy will run out and you will have less and less stamina until you regenerate your energy.

+### Config
+Config file is located in "config/rstamina.conf".